serv5group/whats-cloud-api/README.md

 ## Support

-- you can dependent on app.needbots.com for get token and instance .
-- you can dependent on https://doc.stackposts.com/docs/waziper/modules/api for get token and instance .
+- you can dependent on[ app.needbots.com](https://app.needbots.com/) for get token and instance .

 ## Laravel env